magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 There is no need to enter data in a `group_id` field, because it is assigned automatically by application.
 We need to set a `synonyms` and a `scope_id` fields.

 - `synonyms` field.
 We need to [set data to a fixture field][].
 So, name of the field should be `<name of a fixture>/data/<name of the field>`, or in our case it is `name = "synonym/data/synonyms"`.
 To make data unique in each variation we can use the [`%isolation%` placeholder][].
 - `scope_id` field.
 We need to [set data to a fixture field from a repository][].
 So, name of the field should be `<name of a fixture>/data/<name of the field>/dataset`, or in our case it is `name="synonym/data/scope_id/dataset"`.
 As you remember from [Step 2][], we use data source to process this field.
-Data source creates Store fixture with Store repository to enter data to this field.
-It means that in this field we should insert name of the Store repository `dataset name` from `<magento2>/dev/tests/functional/tests/app/Magento/Store/Test/Repository/Store.xml`.
+Data source loads Store fixture with Store repository, and returns a name of the field we need.
+It means that in data set field we should specify a name of the Store repository `dataset name` from `<magento2>/dev/tests/functional/tests/app/Magento/Store/Test/Repository/Store.xml`.

 | Variation #  |`synonyms`|`scope_id`
 |---